carj/pyPreservica/docs/entity.rst

 fetch technical metadata about the bitstream itself.

 Technical information such as formats and properties can be accessed from the ``Generation`` object.
-The information is stored as dictionary objects within lists.
+The format information is stored as dictionary object within a list as there may be multiple formats associated with each object.

+The key values for the format dictionary are: Valid, PUID, Priority, IdentificationMethod, FormatName, FormatVersion

 .. code-block:: python